vaibhav-raj/nodejs-interview-questions/README.md

 - **Adaptability to Change:** SOLID principles make codebases more adaptable to changing requirements, minimizing the risk of introducing bugs.
 - **Better Code Quality:** Following SOLID principles often results in higher code quality, adhering to established best practices.
 - **Reduced Ripple Effect:** Changes made to one part of the codebase have minimal impact on other parts, reducing the "ripple effect."
--

 ##

--**Single Responsibility Principle (SRP):** This principle states that a class should have only one reason to change, meaning it should have only one responsibility.
+**1-Single Responsibility Principle (SRP):** This principle states that a class should have only one reason to change, meaning it should have only one responsibility.

 ```js
 // Bad Example